idaholab/MontePy/doc/source/starting.rst

 and will link the cell with its material object.

 .. note::
-    MontePy is built primarily to support MCNP 6.2.
+    MontePy is built primarily to support MCNP 6.2, and MCNP 6.3.
 Some success maybe achieved with MCNP 6.1, and 5.1.60, but there may be issues due to new features in MCNP 6.2, not being backwards compatible.
     Use earlier versions of MCNP with MontePy at your own risk.